 First things first; make sure your pocket square reflects your signature style.
-Allow your own aesthetic to shine through with graphics or colours which you feel work really well with other staple suits in your wardrobe.
-This will be beneficial when it comes to pairing your pocket squares with a different suit, shirt and tie colour combinations.
-Think strategically; if you have a lot of classic tones, you can stick within the same traditionalist colour palette, but opt for a brighter graphic print to add diversity.
-To lift your look more vibrantly, add dashes of colour with brighter tones to more neutral suiting.
+Allow your own aesthetic to shine through with graphics or colors which you feel work really well with other staple suits in your wardrobe.
+This will be beneficial when it comes to pairing your pocket squares with different suit, shirt, and tie colour combinations.
+Think strategically; if you have a lot of classic tones, you can stick within the same traditionalist color palette, but opt for a brighter graphic print to add diversity.
+To lift your look more vibrantly, add dashes of color with brighter tones to more neutral suiting.
 Navy suits can be warmed up with redder pocket squares, like scarlet reds or rich burgundies; whilst grey suits tend to work well with lighter shades of blue.

 With some styles, don’t be too precise, the art of folding a pocket square shouldn’t be too formulaic or perfect.
 The last thing you want is for your pocket square to look like it came pre-folded.
 At times, the lack of perfection can actually work well to give your pocket square a hint of authenticity and dimension to your outfit, lending a bit of character.
 Also, be conscious that there are different sizes and materials that pocket squares come in, and these should dictate which type of folds will best suit the type of pocket square you are styling.
 For instance, simple folds work best with cotton or linen pocket squares whilst silk versions can handle more complex folds.